CraryPrimitiveMan/awesome-with-star/awesome/gbdev_awesome-gbdev.md

 - [ESP8266 GB Printer](https://github.com/applefreak/esp8266-gameboy-printer) - A device that emulates the GB Printer and lets you retrieve images using WiFi. :star:15
 - [fruttenboel](http://verhoeven272.nl/fruttenboel/Gameboy/index.html) - Page with loads of information on the hardware, custom boards to interface with the console and other related projects.
 - [Game Boy hardware database](https://gbhwdb.gekkio.fi/) - Data and photos of various types of Game Boy consoles.
+- [DMG-CPU-Inside](https://github.com/furrtek/DMG-CPU-Inside) - Schematics and annotated overlay for the DMG-CPU-B chip, extracted from die photos. :star:138

 ### Peripherals